 Almost everyone knows that practicing yoga helps in improving balance, flexibility and strength.
 In this article, you’re going to learn how you can use yoga for your infertility treatment.

 Shall we start?

 Yoga for infertility treatment involves certain specific poses that increase the fertility naturally.
 Yoga therapy is inexpensive, natural, and also safe.
 Yoga improves fertility in women in three ways.

 1. Yoga enhances fertility in women by increasing energy flow:

 Yoga therapy focuses on the energy system present in the body with numerous energy centers.
-The yoga postures increases the energy flow to your reproductive organs and activates them.
+The yoga postures increase the energy flow to your reproductive organs and activate them.

 2. Yoga enhances fertility in women by increasing blood flow: